Date: Saturday, 10th June 2023

 Age Grades and Uniforms

-For 2019 there is no online entry prior to the race.
 You must be financial in ClubNet to receive a race bib.
-If you are financial by 1 June 2019 you will receive a personalised race bib on the day.
-If you are financial after 1 June and up to 7 June, you will receive a temporary race bib, which must be returned after the race.
+If you are financial by 4 June you will receive a personalised race bib on the day.
+If you are financial after 3 June and up to 9 June, you will receive a temporary race bib, which must be returned after the race.

 A flat cross-country event around the picturesque Trentham Memorial Park and the Hutt River stop banks.
 The course is suitable for spikes.
 An Athletics New Zealand sanctioned event.